Svoloch/etc-js/README.md

 `$F.prototype.bindArgs`
 --
-Returns the function were applyed passed arguments.
+Returns the function were applied passed arguments.
 Other argument you can pass to result.

 `$F.prototype.bindArgsStrict`
 --